• Skip to primary navigation

 • Pick the fruit or currants over for debris or any foreign particles.

-• Add the currants or other fruit to a glass container such as a mason jar and stir well.
+• Add the currants or other fruit to a glass container such as a mason jar, add the maple or sugar and brandy and stir well until dissolved.
 Store for at least 30 days and up to six months.

 • When you're pleased with the flavor, strain without pressing on the berries, then bottle the liquor.
 Discard the fruit.